The Best Cookware Needed In Every Kitchen

 4-Quart Stainless Steel Saucepan

 You still have to use hot pads to pick it up, but at least the handle is not in my way while I’m stirring.
-I can make a roux in this pan, boil water, make a small pot of soup.
-It’s the perfect pan for so many meals.
+This pan is perfect for making a roux, boiling water, and making a small pot of soup.

 4-Quart Saucepan